-The first step in some areas is an orientation meeting for prospective adoptive parents.
-At this meeting the prospective parents may meet experienced adoptive or foster parents and one or more counselors who will provide an overview of the whole process, time frames involved and the training schedule.
+The first step is an orientation meeting for prospective adoptive parents.
+At this meeting, prospective parents will meet experienced adoptive or foster parents and one or more counselors who will provide an overview of the whole process, time frames involved, and the training schedule.

 - You will be required to provide information about your health.

-- Background checks at the local, state and federal level will be conducted, including having your fingerprints screened at the federal level.\
+- Background checks at the local, state, and federal levels will be conducted, including having your fingerprints screened at the national level.

-- References will be requested from your employer, school officials if you have children in school and character references from individuals who have known you and your family.
+- References will be requested from your employer, school officials if you have children in school, and character references from individuals who know you and your family.

 - Why do you want to adopt?

 - Describe your childhood.

 - What are the strengths of your marriage?